Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 server quantum = *number* **(G)**

-> This specifies the DSI server quantum.
+> This specifies the DSI server quantum: the amount of file data carried by a single FPWrite/FPWriteExt request, excluding the 16-byte DSI header and the AFP request block that ride on top of it on the wire.
+Clients also size their read requests from this value, so it governs transfer chunk size in both directions.
 The default value is 0x100000 (1 MiB).
 The maximum value is 0xFFFFFFFF, the minimum is 32000.
 If you specify a value that is out of range, the default value will be set.
-Do not change this value unless you're absolutely sure, what you're doing
+Do not change this value unless you're absolutely sure what you're doing

 sleep time = *number* **(G)**